How Long Does it Take the Average American to Pay Off Student Loans?

 But before you earmark that extra cash toward your loans, be sure to talk to your loan servicer and make sure the funds go toward your principal balance, not next month’s payment or interest owed.
 This will save you money in the long run, since it will decrease both the amount you owe and the amount of interest you’ll pay over the life of the loan.
-And when you consider that the federal interest rate for undergraduate loans is 4.81%, this can save you big, especially over the life of your loan.

 Another great way to pay off your student loans more quickly?
 Create a monthly budget – and stick to it.
 The less money you spend on discretionary spending, like eating out, buying clothes, or traveling, the more funds you’ll have to allocate toward your student loans.

 If paying off your student loans is an unrealistic goal, you may consider student loan forgiveness programs.
 These programs range from the Public Service Loan Forgiveness Program to military student loan forgiveness options to repayment options offered by your employer.